hpsg2022/hpsg2022/README.md

 [Call for Papers](cfp.md) - - - [Program](program.md) - - - [Workshop](ws.md) - - - [Program committee](committee.md) - - - [Registration](registration.md)

-**Note: This site is still under construction and the information below is unofficial; we will send out an official Call for Papers soon, so, please wait for a while and come back to this site once the details are finalized.**

 The 29th International Conference on Head-Driven Phrase Structure Grammar will be virtually hosted at Nagoya University and the National Institute for Japanese Language and Linguistics on 29 July - 31 July 2022.